"... A beautiful journey of pure and honest connection ..." The Novel Approach 2017

-It's only when his father becomes ill, and his sister begs him to come home, that Kieran returns for good.
-He finds the family business almost bankrupt and Jordan, the man he loves, broken—a shell of the man he used to be, beaten down by despair over the business and guilt over Brad's death, a death he blames himself for.
+But, when his father becomes ill and his sister begs him to come home, Kieran returns for good.
+He finds the family business nearly bankrupt and Jordan, the man he ran from, beaten down by despair and guilt.

 "....Back Home is a delightfully engaging novel.
 Strong family ties and flawed characters provide added depth and authenticity to this well-plotted story.
 RJ Scott has once again written a powerful and passionate romance that will resonate with her readers...."